Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Tree Peony (Paeonia suffruticosa)

-Tree peony produces beautiful flowers to add pop of color to partial shaded locations
+The tree peony produces beautiful flowers to add a pop of color to partially shaded locations

-Tree peony is a small mounding shrub that produces large, showy flowers measuring up to 10” (25 cm) across.
+The tree peony is a small mounding shrub that produces large, showy flowers in mid- to late-spring.
 Peony flowers are ruffled double blooms in shades of red, pink, white, and multicolored petals.
 The fragrant, colorful flowers stand out against the lush green foliage, giving the small woody shrub tremendous landscaping value.

 Tree peonies are suitable for compact front or backyards in USDA zones 4 through 7.
 The shrubs perform well in full sun or partial shade.
 You can grow the flowering shrubs as a specimen plant, to decorate a mixed border, or as a foundation planting.